48 Hours in Chicago: Things to Do in Chicago

 River and Lake Cruises

 Next up on the list of 48 hours in Chicago is to check out a cruise.
-You can sit back, relax, and appreciate Chicago’s cityscape as much as possible by being out on Lake Michigan and along the Chicago River.
+You can sit back, relax, and appreciate Chicago’s cityscape as much as possible by being on Lake Michigan and along the Chicago River.
 There’s a selection of speedboat rides and cruises.
 The Classic Lake Tour is a 40-minute sightseeing trip.
-It gives you plenty of time to soak up the sights and enjoy the moment.
-You can leave on a speedboat at the old Navy Training Center on Navy Pier for a 75-Minute Architecture Cruise, starting on the lake and then going upriver as far as the Willis Tower.
-The Chicago River Architecture Cruise has a slower pace.
-You also get a great view of more than 40 listed landmarks.
+It gives you ample time to soak up the sights and enjoy the moment.

 Skydeck

 For 25 years, the 442-meter Willis Tower was the tallest building in the world and is still the 17th tallest, according to the latest ranking.
 With the Chicago Skydeck Experience Ticket, you can skip the line and, in no time, reach the Skydeck 412.4 meters above the west side of the Loop.
 You can experience the movie describing the 45-year history of the Willis Tower and Chicago’s other architectural wonders on the twisty route to the elevator.
-At the end of the fun ride, you’ll be mesmerized by a view extending over 50 miles and four states.
-You might also experience your stomach flutter or a buzzy feeling at the Ledge of the Skydeck.
-It is a glass box providing never-before-seen views of the city over a sheer drop of more than 100 stories.
-If you’re not afraid of heights, this is a must-see if you have 48 hours in Chicago.

 Art Institute of Chicago

 This art museum is home to three of the most studied and recognized paintings of the last 150 years and amongst the best in the world.
 These works are Nighthawks, American Gothic, and A Sunday Afternoon on the Island of La Grande Jatte by Edward Hopper, Grant Wood, and Seurat.
-You can also witness Picasso’s Old Guitarist, it represents a great deal of sorrow and grief.
+You can also witness Picasso’s Old Guitarist.
+It represents a great deal of sorrow and grief.

 Grant Park